CovertLab/wcEcoli/docs/background.md

         def evolveState(self):
     ```
 1. Import the new model class in [simulation.py](https://github.com/CovertLab/wcEcoli/blob/master/models/ecoli/sim/simulation.py) and add the class to one of the tuples in `_processClasses`.
 Each tuple within `_processClasses` represents a set of processes that will all run before updating the cell state.
 All processes within a tuple are assumed to be independent of each other and will request from the same pool of resources.
-The tuples of processes will be exectued in order so a process that requires all other processes to run first, should be in the last tuple.
+The tuples of processes will be executed in order so a process that requires all other processes to run first, should be in the last tuple.
 One time step will be completed once all of the processes in each tuple have been run.
 In most cases, a new class will be added to the first tuple.
     ```
     from models.ecoli.processes.new_process import NewProcess